Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Observational Properties among Pulses

 We now investigate how the emission properties vary among the pulses within bursts.
-We compare the group consisting of the first pulses in every burst ($P_1$) with the group containing the second pulse in each burst ($P_2$) and so on.
-The number of spectra in each pulse group decreases, with the first three groups having above 100 spectra each (338, 361, and 156) and the last three only have a few 10's (46, 26, and 17).
+We compare the group consisting of the first pulse in every burst ($P_1$) with the group containing the second pulse in each burst ($P_2$), and so on.
+The number of spectra in each pulse group decreases, with the first three groups having above 100 spectra each (338, 361, and 156) and the last three only having a few tens (46, 26, and 17).

-The identification and binning of the analysed pulses, as well as their spectral properties, are listed in Table \ref{table:Pulse}.
-The table includes {\it Fermi}-GBM ID (Column 1), time-series pulse (Column 2), the pulse-wise source intervals (Column 3), the total and used ($S \geq$20) time bins (Column 4) by using the BBlocks across the source intervals for each pulse, the identified grade of pulse (Column 5), the calculated $\Delta$DIC values (Column 6), the best spectral model (Column 7), the preferred physical model (Column 8), the pulse-wise evolution of spectral parameters (Column 9 for $E_{\rm p}$ and Column 10 for $\alpha$), and the type of parameter relations with the Spearman’s rank coefficient, $r$, in the brackets: $F$-$\alpha$ (Column 11), $F$-$E_{\rm p}$ (Column 12), and $\alpha$-$E_{\rm p}$ (Column 13).
-Figure \ref{fig:histogram_Pulses} shows the histograms of the number of pulses in each pulse group (left panel) and the corresponding number of spectra (right panel).
-In the following section, we only consider the best fit model for each pulse according to \S \ref{sec:bestmodel}.
+The identification and binning of the analyzed pulses, as well as their spectral properties, are listed in Table \ref{table:Pulse}.
+The table includes the {\it Fermi}-GBM ID (column 1), the time-series pulse (Column 2), the pulsewise source intervals (column 3), the total and used ($S \geq$20) time bins (column 4) by using the BBlocks across the source intervals for each pulse, the identified grade of the pulse (column 5), the best spectral model (column 6), the preferred physical model (column 7), the pulsewise evolution of the spectral parameters (column 8 for $E_{\rm p}$ and column 9 for $\alpha$), and the type of parameter relations with the Spearman’s rank coefficient, $r$, in the parentheses: $F$-$\alpha$ (column 10), $F$-$E_{\rm p}$ (column 11), and $\alpha$-$E_{\rm p}$ (column 12).
+Figure \ref{fig:histogram_Pulses} shows the histograms of the number of pulses in each pulse group (left side) and the corresponding number of spectra (right side).
+In the following section, we only consider the best-fit model for each pulse according to \S \ref{sec:bestmodel}.